 5. Continue to open the application, complete & submit the application for review.

-- Autumn Semester – Deadline for applications is May 1.
+- Autumn Trimester & Full Year – Deadline for applications is May 1.

-- Spring Semester - Deadline for applications is October 25.
+- Spring Trimester - Deadline for applications is October 25.

 After the application is processed, you will receive an email notification if an offer is given or not given.